LightJason/lightjason.github.io/content/tutorials/environment.md

 ## Environment

 For this example we use a small structure within which the agents should change their positions.
 The agents can move from one cell to the left or right, but the agents can only move if the cell is free.
 The number of cells is $1.5 \cdot \text{number of agents}$, so there are guaranteed free cells.
-The agent position will be set at random on initialization.
+The agent position will be set at random on initialisation.

 {{< img src="/images/environment.svg" width="35%" >}}